lodewijn/ManyAnalystThesis/data/README.md

 # Access Data
+Consistent with Kowall et al. (2025), data from waves 1-7 (excluding wave 3) of the Survey of Health, Ageing and Retirement in Europe (SHARE) were used.
+SHARE is a longitudinal panel study conducted across 28 European countries, collecting data on health, social, economic and environmental policies, since 2004 (Börsch-Supan et al., 2013; SHARE-ERIC, 2024a, 2024b, 2024c, 2024d, 2024e, 2024f) .

-Because the data from the Survey of Health, Ageing, and Retirement in Europe (SHARE) are only available after registration, unfortunatley, I am not able to share them on github.
+Because the data from the Survey of Health, Ageing, and Retirement in Europe (SHARE) are only available after registration, they cannot be publicly shared on github.

 **If you are not registered yet**, to access the data, please follow these steps:
 - visit: [https://share-eric.eu/data/](https://share-eric.eu/data/)